 With the seasons changing once again and the warmer temperatures returning, experts encourage fireplace users to perform all necessary preventative maintenance before letting their fireplaces lay dormant over the spring and summer.
 Such precautions, experts advise, can go a long way in keeping any model fireplace safe and secure during the months of non-use.

 No matter whether the fireplace is gas, electric, or wood-burning, fireplaces that lay dormant through the warmer months of the year still need attention.
 The good news is that such maintenance isn't especially time consuming or expensive, and most can be done without professional assistance.

 The wood-burning fireplace, still the most traditional and still probably the most elegant type of fireplace, nevertheless needs the most maintenance and care - especially during warmer times of the year.

 Experts recommend checking the chimney at least once a year for cracks in the masonry or brickwork, and making sure that all such ruptures and fissures are promptly sealed.
 This will keep your fireplace more efficient at warming your home, but also prevent further damage: water that seeps inside the cracks could expand, weakening the chimney further.

 Stormy spring weather can often blow debris into an open-topped chimney.
 Check the chimney flue, or hire a chimney cleaning company, and make sure loose materials are kept clear.

-The insides and tops of chimneys are a favorite building spot for birds and even other forms of wildlife, with birds especially making their nests above the flue and near the chimney tops.
+The insides and tops of chimneys are a favorite building spot for birds and even other forms of wildlife, with birds especially, making their nests above the flue and near the chimney tops.
 Chimney caps are available to keep the flue clear of nests as well as debris and water.
 Depending on the species of bird, nests can present a significant blockage hazard to any chimney, regardless of the size.